HASwitchPlate/openHASP-custom-component/README.md

 # HASP - Open SwitchPlate Custom Component

-This custom component simplifies synchronization of a [HASP - Open SwitchPlate](https://fvanroie.github.io/hasp-docs/#) objects with Home Assistant entities.
+This custom component simplifies synchronization of objects on one or more [HASP - Open SwitchPlates](https://fvanroie.github.io/hasp-docs/) with Home Assistant entities.

 ## Installation